nikitavoloboev/data/operating-systems/containers/kubernetes/kubernetes.md

 - [Epinio](https://epinio.io/) - Opinionated platform that runs on Kubernetes and takes you from App to URL in one step. ([Code](https://github.com/epinio/epinio))
 - [Cyclonus](https://github.com/mattfenwick/cyclonus) - Tools for understanding, measuring, and applying network policies effectively in kubernetes.
 - [Kubernetes: The Universal Control Plane (2020)](https://blog.cedriccharly.com/post/20200426-kubernetes-the-universal-control-plane/)
+- [Falcosidekick](https://github.com/falcosecurity/falcosidekick) - Simple daemon to help you with Falco's outputs.